Data Rescue for Mac Review – Has It Aged Like Wine or Milk?

 Data Rescue for Mac is among the oldest data recovery software applications for macOS.
 The latest version (6.0.8) has been available since July 2023, and we’re excited to see what it has to offer.

-Data Rescue – Gallery
+Data Rescue for Mac – Gallery

 • Mail alerts.
 Software can notify its users by email when it finds bad sectors.